jupyter-book/jupyter-book/docs/advanced/advanced.md

 3. Nested tables of contents

-   Currently, `_toc.yml` files that reference markdown files in subfolders are failing for some windows users.
+   Currently, `_toc.yml` files that reference markdown files in sub-folders are failing for some windows users.
 That is, this [original _toc.yml](https://github.com/eoas-ubc/quantecon-mini-example/blob/master/mini_book/_toc.yml) file will fail with a message saying jupyter-book "```cannot find index.md```"